Table of contents of the article:

 And so on with the backup of the day before the day before the day before yet.
 3 days before, 4 days before, 5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25,26,27,28,29,30, XNUMX days before.

 Same result: EMPTY.

-The archives to be restored were finished, and the conclusion was only one: none of the 30 backups up to 30 days ago had been possible to restore.
-This person had no way to restore his backups, his site feeding him.
+The archives to be restored had run out, and the conclusion was only one: none of the 30 backups up to 30 days before had been possible to restore.
+This person had no way to restore backups of him, site of him feeding him.